ackintosh/ackintosh.github.com-content/post/simulate-restricted-cone-nat-locally.md

 ## Mininet

 Building the network topology needs various configurations in addition to the iptables settings.
 These can be scripted using [Mininet](https://mininet.org/).
-I’ve published the script to build the network topology described in this post:
+I've published the script to build the network topology described in this post:

 [ackintosh/udp-hole-punching: This repository provides a simulated Restricted Cone NAT environment.](https://github.com/ackintosh/udp-hole-punching)